sanity-io/nextjs-blog-cms-sanity-v3/README.md

 ## How can I remove the "Next steps" block from my blog?

-You can remove it by deleting the `IntroTemplate` component in the `index.ts` file (in the pages folder within the root of your project).
+You can remove it by deleting the `IntroTemplate` component in `/pages/index.tsx`.

 ## Next steps